BARALLL/MKWLayout-WPF/README.md

-## ⚠️ In progress - early development 🛠️
+## ⚠️ Work In Progress - early development 🛠️

 c# WPF desktop application using ML.NET GAN to generate racing track heightmap images

     Roadmap:
         UI:
           Overall:
-            buttons, labels... should stay consistent even when the window is resized
+            ui should stay consistent even when the window is resized

+        UI mostly done - link to actions missing add style to buttons and labels

         Menus:
         - database
             2 columns : vertical panel on the left